How to Forgive Those that Hurt Your Family Members

 If you are a mom, more than likely, you know exactly how difficult it is to forgive those that hurt your children.
 It is so much easier to forgive those that hurt us – but you brought pain to my child?
 Uh-aw.
 No. Just don’t even.

 And yet, it happens.
 More frequently than we’d like to think.
-Of course, there are the truly horrific ways people can hurt our children…please understand I am talking about something more common here.
-I’m talking adult friends, teachers and others with direct influence in our children’s lives that do or say incredibly selfish and hurtful things and just don’t care.
+Of course, there are truly horrific ways people can hurt our children…please understand I am talking about something more common here.
+I’m talking about adult friends, teachers, and others with direct influence in our children’s lives that do or say incredibly selfish and hurtful things and just don’t care.
 At least not enough to refrain and not enough to apologize.

 When Rejection Hits Home

 For example, say your friend has decided, for whatever reason she no longer wants to be your friend.
 This can range from painful to completely devastating for you.
 But add in the backlash that her decision will have on your family.
 Now there’s anger.

 Naturally, you loved her and trusted her.
 This love extended beyond your heart and encompassed your whole family’s heart.
 Maybe your kids saw her as a second mom of sorts.
 Maybe a close family friend.
 The memories alone are too numerous to count.